otrv4/ed448/README.md

 [![GoDoc](https://godoc.org/github.com/twstrike/ed448?status.svg)](https://godoc.org/github.com/twstrike/ed448)

 ## Disclaimer
-This code is provided as is and does not have any warranty, so use it at your own risk.
+This code is provided as is and does not have any warranty.
+Use it at your own risk.
 This code is still unstable and under constant development so you might want to wait for a future release in order to use it.